scottie-l/reading-notes/reading-notes-401/Prep.md

 3. Optimize the manual steps - It is much easier to rearrange and reconstruct and idea or algorithm in your head than it is in code.
 What you want to do here is figure out if there is another way you can solve the problem easier, or if there are some steps you can cut our or simplify.
     -Up to 70% of time should be spent in steps 1-3
 4. Write the manual steps as comments or pseudo-code - What we want to do here is capture all the steps we created and now either put them into our editor as comments or write them as psuedo-code that we can translate to real code.
 By doing this, we can know exactly what the structure of the code we are going to write is going to look like which makes the job of filling in the actual code later trivial.
-5. Replace the comments or pseudo-code with real code - Take each comment and convert it into a real line of code.
+5. Replace the comments or psuedo-code with real code - Take each comment and convert it into a real line of code.
 6. Optimize the real code - Sometimes this step isn’t necessary, but it’s worth taking a look at your code and figuring out if you can cut out a few lines or do something simpler.

 Any language you expect to be able to solve algorithm type problems in, you should know how to do the following things: